Dugy/bomba/README.md

 Bomba implements several communication protocols for the purpose of communication in a standardised way supported by many other libraries.
 These are implemented in a way that avoids dynamic allocation, but can be added easily (except some parts that can't be used on special platforms anyway).
 * HTTP - Minimal implementation, supporting only GET and POST, but usable as a web server with some interactive content
 * JSON-RPC - Built on top of HTTP POST
+* Binary - short header and binary-encoded data (not any standard format, but close enough to be easily modifiable to one)

 Many other protocols should be possible to implement using the interfaces and concepts expected from protocols.
 They may be added in the future.